just-zoomit/zccapps-js-sample/zcc-apps-quickstart-manifest/README.md

-# Create a Zoom app with the App Manifest API
+# Create a Zoom Contact Center app with the App Manifest API

 This guide shows how to create a general app with a pre-defined configuration a Zoom Contact Center App app using the **App Manifest API**.